• Skip to primary navigation

 Cooked vegan waffle sits in a waffle iron, ready to be removed.

-6) Open iron SLOWLY, and leave waffle in place for 30 seconds (to avoid sticking) before gently removing with a flat knife.
+6) Open iron SLOWLY, and leave waffle in place for 30 seconds (to avoid sticking) before gently removing with a flat knife (waffle should be golden brown).

 7) Repeat process for remaining batter - greasing iron between each waffle with coconut oil - and store waffles on a plate in a warm oven until ready to eat.